Consensys/doc.tessera/docs/Concepts/Transaction-manager.md

 - Stores and retrieves saved data from the database
 - Distributes private transaction payloads for [GoQuorum].

 Tessera does not have access to any private keys and does not perform encryption/decryption.
 Separating the private transaction manager from the [enclave](Enclave.md) greatly reduces the potential impact of an attack.

 ## Transaction flow

-Tessera distributes the the private payloads received from [GoQuorum].
+Tessera distributes the private payloads received from [GoQuorum].
 Tessera connects to [GoQuorum], and interfaces with the attached enclave and other Tessera nodes.

 ![Quorum Tessera Privacy Flow](https://docs.goquorum.consensys.net/images/TesseraPrivacyFlow.jpeg)